Takeminakata: Suwa Daimyōjin Ekotoba

 The opening section of the Suwa Daimyōjin Ekotoba, a Nanboku-chō period compilation of legends and other information regarding Suwa Shrine and its festivals completed in 1356, retells the Kuji Hongi version of this story, albeit with Takeminakata's shameful defeat in the hands of Takemikazuchi notably omitted.

+In the province of Shinano in Japan, there is a sacred shrine [known as] Suwa Daimyōjin.
+The origins of the deity's descent are ancient and profound.
+According to the accounts preserved in the national histories, the Kuji Hongi relates the following:

-It is said in the Kuji Hongi that Amaterasu-Ōmikami gave a decree and sent two gods, Futsunushi-no-Kami (of Katori Shrine in Shimōsa Province) and Takeikatsuchi-no-Kami (of Kashima Shrine in Hitachi), down to the land of Izumo, where they declared to Ōanamuchi (of Kitsuki in Izumo [and] Miwa in Yamato), "The Central Land of Reed-Plains is the land entrusted to our heir.
-Are you willing to give it up to the heavenly deities?"
+By command of Amaterasu-Ōmikami, the two deities Futsunushi-no-Kami (of Katori Shrine in Shimōsa Province) and Takeikatsuchi-no-Kami (of Kashima Shrine in Hitachi) went down to the land of Izumo.
+There they declared to Ōanamuchi (of Kitsuki in Izumo [and] Miwa in Yamato): "The Central Land of Reed-Plains is the land destined to be ruled by our heir.
+Will you therefore offer this land up to the heavenly deities?"

-Ōanamuchi said, "Ask my son, Kotoshironushi-no-Kami (of Nagata Shrine in Settsu; eighth [patron deity of] the Jingi-kan); he will give you an answer."
+Ōanamuchi said, "I shall ask my son Kotoshironushi-no-Kami (of Nagata Shrine in Settsu; eighth [patron deity of] the Jingi-kan) and give you an answer."

-Kotoshironushi-no-Kami said, "My father ought respectfully to withdraw, nor will I disobey."
+Kotoshironushi-no-Kami said, "My father should indeed respectfully withdraw.
+I too shall not oppose it."

 [The messengers said,] "Do you have any other sons who ought to speak?"

 "There is also my son, Takeminakata-no-Kami (of Suwa Shrine)."

 [He] came, bearing a heavy boulder on his fingertips, saying, "Who is it who has come to our land and is talking so furtively?
 I wish to challenge you to a test of strength."

-When he took his hand, he caused ice to appear, and then he manifested a sword.
+When he took his hand, he [Takeminakata] caused ice to appear, and then he manifested a sword.
 Upon arriving at the sea of Suwa in the land of Shinano, Takeminakata-no-Kami said, "I will go to no other place."